safetydave/homeschooler/README.md

 ### Input

 Input is read from stdin, terminated by EOF.
-Input format is a colon-separated list of uniquely labelled task efforts over one or more lines, with individual tasks separated by whitespace.
+Input format is a list of uniquely labelled task efforts (`label:effort`), over one or more lines, with individual tasks separated by whitespace.
 For example:

 ```
 A:5 B:4 C:1 D:2 E:7 F:8 G:3